arcanorca/Boingwave/README.md

 ## // HOW IT WORKS

-Boingwave utilizes Qt/QML and Qt RHI (OpenGL/Vulkan/Wayland) for rendering.
-It relies on a zero-allocation physics loop and layered fragment shaders to reduce CPU overhead and maintain stable framerates.
+Boingwave utilizes Qt/QML and Qt RHI for rendering.
+It relies on a zero-allocation physics loop and layered fragment shaders to reduce CPU overhead.

 ### 1. Layered Drawing (The Shader Pipeline)